-The most popular jeans on Amazon — on sale for $12 — promise to 'love your curves'
+The most popular jeans at Amazon — on sale, starting at $12 — promise to 'love your curves'

 Aerlang Massage Gun$22$27Save $5 with coupon

-Aquasonic Black Series Ultra Whitening Toothbrush$40$60Save $20
+Aquasonic Black Series Ultra Whitening Toothbrush$35$60Save $25 with coupon

 Pritech Electric Callus Remover$19$30Save $11 with coupon